argshook/argshook.github.io/Posts/vimwiki-dropbox-to-organize-and-distribute-notes.md

-# wimviki & dropbox to organize and distribute notes with vim
+# vimwiki & dropbox to organize and distribute notes with vim

 Vimwiki is a personal wiki for Vim -- a number of linked text files that have their own syntax highlighting.